Free Refinance Savings Calculator – Break-Even & Monthly Savings

 • Lower rate saves significantly over the loan life.

-Three strategies reduce total interest: (1) Choose a shorter loan term: a 15-year mortgage versus a 30-year mortgage at the same rate roughly halves the total interest paid.
-(2) Make extra principal payments whenever possible: even small additional amounts each month significantly reduce the final total.
-(3) Secure a lower interest rate through a stronger credit score, comparison shopping across multiple lenders, or refinancing when rates fall.
+• Three strategies work: (1) Choose a shorter loan term — it raises the monthly payment but cuts total interest dramatically.
+(2) Make extra principal payments whenever possible — even small additions each month reduce the final total significantly.
+(3) Secure a lower rate by improving your credit score, comparing lenders, or refinancing when rates drop.

 Compound interest & savings growth calculator

-See how your savings grow with compound interest.
+See exactly how your savings or investment grows year by year with compound interest.

 $